 There is no application procedure; just let us know what you want to do at the Foundry and when you plan to arrive by sending an email to email@example.com and we will let you know if there’s a room available.

-Santiago de Compostela: Santiago airport is the most international airport nearby, and there is a direct bus to Ourol or Viveiro, both at about 10 kilometers from the Foundry.
-The bus leaves every workday at 19.15 and arrives about two hours later (it costs about 15 euros to Ourol).
-There’s another bus that goes from the airport to Burela (at 25 kilometers from the Foundry) that leaves at 14.45 (about 20e).
-Both buses are operated by Arriva and only operate on working days.
+Santiago de Compostela: From Santiago airport, there is a bus to Merille, at a few kilometers from the Foundry.
+The bus leaves every workday at 19.13 and arrives about two hours later (it costs about 10 euros).
+At 14.42 there’s another bus that goes from the airport to Burela (at 35 kilometers from the Foundry).
+Both buses are operated by Arriva and only run on working days (see schedule).
 There’s also a bus connection between Santiago and Ferrol (see www.monbus.es or www.flixbus.com), and from Ferrol you can take a train to Viveiro.
-This train goes four times a day; see http://www.renfe.com/viajeros/feve/.
+This train goes four times a day (see schedule).
 There are also regular blablacars from Santiago to Viveiro.

-A Coruña: To get from A Coruña to Viveiro you have two options: 1. a direct bus, that takes two and a half hours but unfortunately only goes twice a day, and only on weekdays (https://arriva.gal/), or 2. get a train or bus to Ferrol (there’s a fair number of connections, and it takes about an hour) and from there take the train mentioned above.
+A Coruña: To get from A Coruña to Viveiro you have two options: 1. a direct bus, that takes two and a half hours but unfortunately only goes twice a day, and only on weekdays (https://arriva.gal/), or 2. get a train or bus to Ferrol (there’s many connections and it takes about an hour) and from there take the train mentioned above.

 Porto: Porto is about four hours away by car (blablacar?), but there’s a flixbus that goes from there to Ferrol.
-From Ferrol one can take the train mentioned above.
+From Ferrol you can take the train mentioned above.

-Madrid: Finally, if you don’t mind sitting in a bus for eight hours, you can also take a direct bus from Madrid to Ferrol (www.alsa.es) and take the train from there, or look for a blablacar.
-Or take a bus from Madrid to Lugo, and from Lugo to Viveiro or Ourol.
+Madrid: Finally, you can take a direct bus from Madrid to Ferrol (www.alsa.es) and take the train from there, or look for a blablacar.
+Or take a train or bus to Lugo, and a bus from Lugo to Merille or Viveiro (see schedule).